troykyo/dssloopholes.github.io/category/business/Re-positioning.md

-﻿## Re-positioning
+﻿## Re-Positioning

-(Re)positioning in the fashion domain refers to the strategic process of changing or adjusting the perception, image, or market positioning of a fashion brand, product, or service within the competitive landscape.
+(Re)Positioning in the fashion domain refers to the strategic process of changing or adjusting the perception, image, or market positioning of a fashion brand, product, or service within the competitive landscape.
 It involves redefining the target audience, value proposition, brand identity, and marketing strategies to establish a unique and differentiated position in the market.

 #### Assessing the Competitive Landscape